 These cute artisan-style mini pies don’t take much time to prepare, but taste awesome.
-If you want to surprise your guests with a non-traditional holiday dessert, give these Apple-Fig Crostatas a try and you’ll be amazed how fast they go.
+If you want to surprise your family and guests with a non-traditional holiday dessert, give these Apple-Fig Crostatas a try and you’ll be amazed how fast they go.

 Apple-Fig Crostatas (The Best Recipe)